acronis/go-cti/cti-spec/SPEC.md

 ### Versioning

-CTI identifiers follow [semantic versioning](https://semver.org/) where entity version is identified by `v<major>.<minor>`, where `<major>` is a major version and `<minor>` is a minor version.
+CTI follow [semantic versioning](https://semver.org/) where entity version is identified by `v<major>.<minor>`, where `<major>` is a major version and `<minor>` is a minor version.

 The entity version does not impose any restrictions on the identifier itself.
-However, it imposes a restriction on type schema compatibility associated with this identifier.
-See **Types and instances definition** for more details.
+However, it imposes restrictions on the metadata compatibility associated with this identifier.

 ### Query language

 > [!IMPORTANT]
 > Attribute query may not serve as an identifier of a type or instance.

 Query language, similar to XPath language, allows the developers to narrow scope by specific attributes.
-Query syntax can be applied to a CTI identifier by appending a list of attribute name and attribute value parameters in square brackets.
-For example: `cti.<ctx>[ <attribute name>="<attribute value>", <attribute name2>="<attribute value>", ... ]`.
+Query syntax can be applied to a CTI by appending a list of attribute name and attribute value parameters in square brackets.
+For example: `<cti>[ <attribute name>="<attribute value>", <attribute name2>="<attribute value>", ... ]`.

 Both common values and values in CTI format could be referenced with CTI queries, e.g.